-The Basics of Auto Defects and Product Liability
+Experienced Lawyers for Auto Defects and Product Liability Lawsuits

-When it comes to defective automobiles, the list of vehicle parts that can fail and create a hazard is extensive, but some common auto defects typically involve:
+When it comes to defective automobiles, the list of vehicle parts that can fail and create a hazard is extensive, but some common defects are:

 - Airbag malfunction